oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/dynamic_load_policy.rst

 -----------------------

-A ``dynamic_load_policy`` that was constructed with deferred initialization must be initialized by calling one its ``initialize`` member functions before it can be used to select or submit.
+A ``dynamic_load_policy`` that was constructed with deferred initialization must be initialized by calling one of its ``initialize`` member functions before it can be used to select or submit.

 .. list-table:: ``dynamic_load_policy`` constructors